WCJB-TV: Subchannels

 On January 1, 2020, WCJB launched a new subchannel, Circle, on channel 20.4.

 In March 2020, WCJB added another new subchannel, Justice Network (now True Crime Network), on channel 20.5.

 On December 1, 2022, the station added a sixth subchannel, Grit.

 Analog-to-digital conversion

-WCJB-TV discontinued regular programming on its analog signal, over UHF channel 20, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
-The station's digital signal remained on its pre-transition UHF channel 16.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 20.
+WCJB-TV discontinued regular programming on its analog signal, over UHF channel 20, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+The station's digital signal remained on its pre-transition UHF channel 16, using virtual channel 20.

 Former translator

-Until 1998, WCJB operated an analog translator station, W57AN (UHF channel 57) which rebroadcast WCJB's signal into Marion County from a transmitter located on NE Jacksonville Rd in Ocala.
+Until 1998, WCJB operated an analog translator station, W57AN (UHF channel 57) which rebroadcast WCJB's signal into Marion County from a transmitter located on NE Jacksonville Road in Ocala.